lendis-ratgeber-homeoffice-im-ausland-hero

 In order to be able to work from home abroad, it must first be clear whether you are allowed to stay in the country in question at all.
 Within the European Union, EU citizens enjoy numerous freedoms in this respect and can stay in other EU countries without any further restrictions.
 For the other countries of the European Economic Area (Iceland, Norway, Liechtenstein) and Switzerland, a 3-month right of residence applies.

-For all other countries, the national regulations must first be checked and, if necessary, a residence permit should be applied for.
+For all other countries, national regulations must first be checked.
+The respective residence regulations should be checked and, if necessary, a residence permit should be applied for.

 Work permit

 A residence permit is not the same as permission to work in the destination country.
-A work permit may therefore also be required.
-With regard to work permits, EU citizens also enjoy freedom of movement within the EU and do not require a work permit.
+An additional work permit may therefore also be necessary.
+With regard to work permits, EU citizens enjoy freedom of movement within the Union and do not require a work permit.
 This regulation can also be applied to Switzerland.

 For all other countries, the respective requirements must be checked.